DqkrLord0Xerod/Chain-of-Recursive-Thoughts/README.md

    APP_ENV=development
    FRONTEND_URL=http://localhost:3000
    ```
+   Secrets can also be stored in an encrypted `secrets.json` file.
+The
+   ``CredentialManager`` will automatically decrypt and load this file when
+   `SECRETS_KEY` and `SECRETS_FILE` are provided.
    See `config/config.py` for all available options.

 3. Run server
    `uvicorn recthink_web_v2:app --reload`

 For CLI mode, frontend setup, and advanced options, see `docs/USAGE.md`.

+## 🔑 Secret Storage

+`CredentialManager` can load API keys from a secrets backend or an encrypted
+`secrets.json` file.
+Set the path to the file in `SECRETS_FILE` and provide the
+decryption key via `SECRETS_KEY`.
+Environment variables still take precedence.

 ---